 Every type of career has its pros and cons, the healthcare industry included.
 However, what distinguishes the careers in healthcare and medicine is that they represent a calling.
 There is something inherently noble about helping people when they need help the most, and careers in healthcare and medicine present the perfect opportunities for people that want to offer that help.
-Below, you will find out why a career in healthcare will be the best choice for you, and you will see how the benefits of a career in healthcare outweigh the cons.
+Below, you will find out why working in healthcare will be the best choice for you, and you will see how the benefits of a career in healthcare outweigh the cons.

 1. Numerous Diverse Career Specializations

-In other types of careers, when you want to switch in a different department, there is always the possibility that you will have to earn less during the training period, or you might need to quit your current job to find another one suits your tastes better.
+In other types of careers, when you want to switch to a different department, there is always the possibility that you will have to earn less during the training period, or you might need to quit your current job to find another one that suits your tastes better.
 However, once you’ve decided on the healthcare industry, then you have plenty of different career specializations at your fingertips, and you can do it in the same healthcare center or hospital.
 Every field in the healthcare industry is needed, which is what contributes to the rapid growth of vacancies, making the healthcare industry one of the best industries to begin a career in.
 Additionally, working in healthcare means you can travel as you work, as healthcare workers are needed everywhere, especially in big cities that have a large population number.

-2. Excellent Career Stability and Steady Earnings
+2. Career Stability, Steady Earnings

 3. Great Working Conditions and Employee Benefits

 “Nurses have a big voice when it comes to directing patient care.
-Nursing and physician collaboration is awesome here and I have great managers!”
-As the nurse from Einstein Medical Center has stated, working in healthcare means being part of a team.
+Nursing and physician collaboration is awesome here, and I have great managers!”
+As a nurse from Einstein Medical Center has stated, working in healthcare means being part of a team.
 Everyone has a specific role in taking care of just one patient, and the more eyes watch over them, the better.
 The testimonial from above is not surprising – often, nurses and young interns will notice an oddity before the doctors do, and often, they have saved patients’ lives by noticing a single abnormality and then notifying the doctors of it.

-Testimonials such as these prove that working in healthcare means upgrading your skill set day by day, all with the support from the other team members.
+Testimonials such as these prove that working in healthcare means upgrading your skillset day by day, all with the support from the other team members.
 “I wanted the atmosphere of a small hospital.
-I’ve been here now for 15 years and there are many of us who have been here that long.
-We’re a good team and we deliver a high standard of care.
-Best of all, when we have employee forums the management really listens to us and takes action.”
+I’ve been here now for 15 years, and there are many of us who have been here that long.
+We’re a good team, and we deliver a high standard of care.
+Best of all, when we have employee forums, the management really listens to us and takes action.”
 Cindy, RN, Charge Nurse.
 “People here work as a team; we help each other when the pressure’s on, and together we make things work.”

-4. Helping out People and the Community
+4. Helping People and Healing the Community

-Careers in healthcare are very rewarding.
+Careers in healthcare are spiritually rewarding.
 Day in and day out, you will be working with patients and their families, helping them get through what’s probably the most difficult time in their entire lives.
 You will help and assist them with whatever they need.
 They will ask for help, for reassurance that their family member will be okay, and you have their trust simply because you’re there.
 You would contribute daily to the physical and emotional well-being of many people.

-You will help patients with their physical needs, assist them whatever way you can.
-Even if you’re only an administrative worker, you will still need to communicate with them, and the patients will rely on you to ensure that everything is okay with their family member, even if you’re not treating them.
+You will help patients with their physical needs, assist them in whatever way you can.
+Even if you’re only an administrative worker, you will still need to communicate with them, and the patients will rely on you to ensure that everything is okay with their family members, even if you’re not treating them.
 At the end of the day, many of them will be very appreciative of the hard work you put in, which is what makes every field in healthcare extremely rewarding.

 A Charge Nurse working in the ER has stated the following reasons why she chose the ER as her workplace.
 “The ER is efficient and well-equipped, and waits are not long, which is wonderful for our patients.
 I like the family-oriented environment; everyone takes care of everyone else.”